AWS DeepLens Challenge

 Build machine learning projects using AWS DeepLens and make a difference!

-Through a series of eight themed challenges that will each run for two weeks, you have the opportunity to combine your ideas with the capability of AWS DeepLens to create machine learning projects that can have a positive impact on the world.
+Through a series of eight themed challenges that will run in 2018, you have the opportunity to combine your ideas with the capability of AWS DeepLens to create machine learning projects that can have a positive impact on the world.
 These challenges will help you gain valuable machine learning experience within a fun, collaborative, and inspiring environment.
 You’ll be making a positive impact on improving people’s lives and supporting non-profits that benefit our society.

 It has been said that giving is not about making a donation, but about making a difference.
 The rewards will vary by challenge, but they will include things such as a donation per project submission to a challenge-related non-profit organization, a blog showcase for the projects that have the most potential positive effects, and, overall, the biggest reward will be that you get to learn and at the same time you will build something that could have a profound beneficial impact on the community.
 Project submissions and their authors will be promoted by AWS.